VasylPopaz/goit-test-task/README.md

 # Tweets App

-This Tweets application is built using React and Redux Toolkit.
-The app allows users to view tweets, manage subscriptions to other users, and filter users based on status.
+Welcome to Tweets!
+This web application allows you to explore tweets from various users.

 # Functionality

-1. View Tweets The tweets page of the application displays a list of tweets from all users.

-2. Manage followings Users can follow other users.
-On the tweets page, there is a "Follow" button that allows users to manage their followings.

-3. Filter Tweets by Status There is an option to filter tweets by following the status.
-Users can choose a specific status, such as "Show All", "Follow", "Followings", to view tweets that match the selected status.
+1. The Home page greets you with a welcoming headline and a "Get Started" button.
+Clicking this button will direct you to the Tweets page.

+2. On the Tweets page, you can view the number of tweets, followers, and the user's avatar.
+Additionally, you have the option to follow a user by clicking the "Follow" button.
+To navigate back through your browser history, you can use the "Go Back" button.

+3. User Filtering You can filter users based on their Follow status, with three
+   options: Show All - Displays all users.
+Follow -Displays users you don't follow.
+Following- Displays users you are following.

 4. Pagination The tweets are displayed in sets of three cards per page.

-5. Load More A "Load More" button is available at the bottom of the tweet list.
+5. A "Load More" button is available at the bottom of the user list.
 Clicking this button dynamically loads the next set of three cards.

 # Technologies Used